 I'm Not Happy In My Relationship, Now What?

-Every relationship, no matter how solid, has its ups and downs; even happy couples often quip and quarrel like everyone else.
+No matter how solid, every relationship has its ups and downs; even happy couples often quip and quarrel like everyone else.
 While these types of disagreements can be healthy for couples to learn to overcome conflict, they can also be incredibly damaging to one or both partners.
 When these damaging fights happen, you may have a difficult decision to face – do you stay in your relationship, or do you leave?
 For many people, the answer to this will depend on figuring out the answer to a much more complex question – am I still happy with my partner?

 Are you Happy in Your Relationship?
 Signs Your Relationship may be the Source of Your Unhappiness

 If you’re stuck between “happily ever after” and “hopefully never again” with your partner, it may be hard to tell if you’re truly unhappy in the relationship or if you’re just in a rut.
 Before you decide whether or not to throw your current relationship away or give it another go, try taking a step back to get a better picture of what may be going on in your relationship.
 See if you can spot any of these tell-tale signs that your relationship is making you feel unhappy.

 Are your most recent interactions with your partner particularly cringe-worthy?
 Do your conversations feel uncomfortable or forced?
 Have you felt like avoiding spending time with your partner because things are just too awkward?
 If so, your relationship may be headed downhill.
 Research shows that discord in a relationship often stems from an emotional disconnect between two partners.
 Carrie Cole, the director of research at the Gottman Institute, argues that this type of rift can occur in a relationship when one or both partners stop creating positive moments in their relationship: “When that happens, people feel like they’re just moving further and further apart until they don’t even know each other anymore,”